 The query broadening patent filing, Identifying Inadequate Search Content examines how search results might sometimes be expanded during a Web search when there aren’t many results for a query.

 Might Google also sometimes look at overlapping words in queries used during the same search session to show results that are more relevant for words that appear in more than one query from the same searcher?
-Or add words from previous searches in a search session, like it does in query terms summations, to determine which search results you see?
+Or add words from previous searches in a search session, as it does in query terms summations, to determine which search results you see?

 It looks like something that they could do.